 How to select the sweetest nectarines:

-Yellow peaches and nectarines are low fat; saturated fat free; sodium free; cholesterol free; good source of vitamin C.
+Low fat; saturated fat free; sodium free; cholesterol free; good source of vitamin C.

 Selection and Storage